 The incredible temples of Bagan are just one of the many highlights of Myanmar in South East Asia.
 We had planned on spending a couple of days here, but we were having such a good time that we ended up staying for a week.
-This is a not-to-be-missed destination in Myanmar and well worth, Read More
+The Bagan temples are a not-to-be-missed destination in Myanmar and, Read More

 We’ve been joking about buying a boat, filling it fun of gin and sailing around the world for years, even before our kids were born.
 It was such a ridiculous dream that neither of us actually meant it.
 So guess what we’re going to do next…..
 We don’t have a boat and we don’t, Read More